Public transport in Stuttgart

 Please purchase the ticket BEFORE you enter either from the ticket machine, electronically or in case of bus transportation also directly from the driver.
 Read on for an explanation of how to purchase tickets.

-(PARTIAL LIST) all tickets can and have to be purchased for different zones!
+All tickets can and have to be purchased for different zones!

 - Short Trip Ticket (Kurzstreckenkarte)- Valid for 3 consequtive stops